Second presidency of Donald Trump: Social Security

 On March 18, 2025, the Social Security Administration announced they would be implementing tighter identity requirements starting March 31, with this date pushed forward to April 14.
 The new policy requires takes away the telephone option and requires individuals to either apply online or appear in-person at a field office.
-Applications for SSDI, Medicare, or SSI are exempted from this in-person requirement, along with applicants subject to extreme situations "such as terminal cases or prisoner pre-release scenarios."
+Applications for SSDI, Medicare, or SSI are exempted from this in-person requirement, along with applicants subject to extreme situations "such as terminal cases or prisoner pre-release scenarios".
 This new policy comes at a time the Trump administration is closing some field offices and laying off some Social Security staff.

 In late March, Wired reported that DOGE was putting together a team to migrate the Social Security base code from COBOL to a more modern programming language, with the goal of achieving this in a matter of months, whereas most experts say it should take several years to do and test this safely.

 It was reported in mid-April that the Trump administration had placed on the "Death Master File", renamed the "Ineligible Master File", more than 6,000 persons who are legal immigrants whom officials claim are either on a terrorism watch list or have an FBI criminal record.
 The White House, however, did not provide evidence for this claim.

 Social Security will "clawback" money from a disabled or retired person's monthly payments in cases in which overpayments are discovered.
 Overpayments can either be the fault of Social Security or of the recipient, for example, a person on SSDI disability not reporting monthly work income over a certain threshold.
-The Biden administration had capped the clawback rate at 10%, but this expired on March 27, 2025, reverting back to 100%.
+The Biden administration had capped the clawback rate at 10%, but this expired on March 27, 2025, reverting to 100%.
 On April 25, the Trump administration reduced this clawback rate to 50%.